arnab/game_of_life/notes.md

 # Analysis
 Space-complexity wise an infinite grid might be tricky because each tick results in a board which is a pure function of the previous state of the board.
 In other words, if it's really infinite, or very large, it will be impossible to copy the board before every manipulation.
 Three options that I can see (following discussions assume there are (n x n) *Cell*s in the *Board*):

-* Keep some sort of a has\_changed signifier in each *Cell*.
+* Mark-And-Sweep: Keep some sort of a has\_changed signifier in each *Cell*.
 Instead of trying to change the state in-place, flip this boolean field.
 After all the *Cell*s have been touched, use this field to go through once more and flip the state if required.
   - This increases by the space required by O(n-squared * some-constant-amount-for-a-boolean), which is O(n-squared)
 * Another simple optimization can be to go row-by-row.
 Every time we reach row n, where n > 2, th (n-2)th row can be flushed (i.e. their state can be changed) since no *Cell* in (n-2) row can be n row's neighbor.
 This way only 2 rows need to copied in memory at a time.
   - This increases the space required by O(n).
 But if n is agan very large (and not n-squared) this will still not be efficient.